On weighted Bergman spaces of a domain with Levi-flat boundary: Proof of Main Theorem

 where

 in the uniformizing coordinate $z$.
-Then, Proposition \ref{convergence} and \ref{holomorphic} guarantee that this formal function $I(\psi)$ actually defines a holomorphic function of the weighted Bergman space of order $> -1$.
-We extend the map $I$ on the direct sum $\bigoplus_{N=0}^\infty H^0(\Sigma, K_\Sigma^{\otimes N}) $ $\C$-linearly, and obtain the extension operator $I$. \end{proof}
+Then, Proposition \ref{convergence} and \ref{holomorphic} guarantee that this formal power series $I(\psi)$ actually defines a holomorphic function belonging to the weighted Bergman space of weight order $> -1$.
+We extend the map $I$ on $R(\Sigma)$ linearly, and obtain the extension operator $I$. \end{proof}

 We will need later \begin{Lemma} The operator $I$ does not depend on the choice of uniformizing coordinate. \end{Lemma}